0TheSpy/DX9_FPS_Limiter/README.md

 Features:

-Initially, the program was written for Castle Crashers speedruns, so DLL supports only X86 DX9 processes
+Initially, the program was written for Castle Crashers speedruns as a replacement to Bandicam FPS limiting functionality, so DLL supports only X86 DX9 processes

 DLL is embedded in the injector file